Why We’re Loving Kim K’s Stylist’s New Haircare Line

-You know all those celeb-stylists-turned-girl-bosses whose beauty lines are over-hyped?
-Jen A.'s is the anomaly.
+You know all those celeb-stylists-turned-girl-bosses whose beauty lines are way over-hyped?
+Jen Atkin's is the anomaly.

-I will say, the aerosol bottle used for the hairsprays is not the best option environmentally speaking.
-That’s the ONLY downer.
+We will say, though, the aerosol bottle used for the hairsprays is not the best option environmentally speaking.
+And glass is always better than plastic.
+That’s the only downer.

-Dani: Right off the bat, I can tell you I absolutely love the smell of OUAI Haircare products.
+Right off the bat, we can tell you we absolutely love the smell of OUAI Haircare products.
 All of them.
 They’re fragrant, but still fresh and not overpowering.
-Some days I even spray my (clean) curly hair with the Texturizing Spray, which is also tied tightly into a bun, completely tucked away.
-Weird, I know, but it’s ok, I promise.
-My favorite out of the bunch we tried is the scent of the finishing creme.
+Some days we even spray our (clean) curly hair with the Texturizing Spray, which is also tied tightly into a bun, completely tucked away.
+Weird, we know, but it’s okay, we promise.
+Our favorite out of the bunch we tried is the scent of the finishing creme.
 O.M.G.
-When I tell you this smells amazing, I’m not just saying that.
+When we tell you this smells amazing, we mean this smells amazing.
 All the other products have the same scent, and although they’re pleasant, they do still smell like a hair product, but not the finishing creme.
 It smells more like a luxe body creme or lotion.
 Whenever you stop by a SpaceNK or Sephora, have a sniff of this one and watch, you’ll want to buy it based on scent alone.
-Although some are different, they all have a very strong scent, so if you’re not into that, I’d pass on Jen’s products.
+Fair warning: they all have a very strong scent, so if you’re not into that, we say pass on Jen’s products.

-Per the description, the Texturizing Spray is “like dry shampoo and hair spray had a baby”, but with my hair texture, I have no use for dry shampoo; my hair is coarse and very curly and quite kinky in some sections.
-I have very dry hair, so it takes a long time for my hair to get “dirty” or “oily” (I’m taking at least 6 weeks), and when my does hair gets dirty, I prefer to just wash it and start all over again fresh.
+Per the description, the Texturizing Spray is “like dry shampoo and hair spray had a baby”, but with our hair texture, we have no use for dry shampoo; our hair is coarse, very curly and quite kinky in some sections.
+We have very dry hair, so it takes a long time for our hair to get “dirty” or “oily” (we’re taking at least six weeks), and when our does hair get dirty, we prefer to just wash it and start all over again fresh.
 But when Jen said it can be used for adding that laid-back, textured vibe to straight (even clean) hair in Marianna Hewitt’s YouTube video, we figured, hey, why not give it a try?
-So when applying, I sprayed it only to the roots of my hair, followed by a round of (unnecessary) hair fluffing, and guess what?
+So when applying, we sprayed it only to the roots of our hair, followed by a round of (unnecessary) hair fluffing, and guess what?
 It worked.
-I was left with extra volume, which I’m always after since my hair is annoyingly thin.
+We were left with extra volume, which we’re always after since our hair is annoyingly thin.
 It also adds a pretty major hold that isn’t sticky at all, but can be a problem if you’re going for fluffy, fresh hair.

-Normally, I don’t wear my hair bone straight.
-Since my hair tends to get frizzy as the days/weeks go on, I like to take the safer route and add some texture to my after straightening it.
-I usually will put my hair into two big twists, which will get pinned up overnight, and the Finishing Crème is perfect to set them with.
+Normally, we don’t wear our hair bone straight.
+Like ever.
+Since our hair tends to get frizzy as the days/weeks go on, we like to take the safer route and add some texture after straightening it.
+We usually will put our hair into two big twists, which will get pinned up overnight, and the Finishing Crème is perfect to set them with.

-Dani: At first glance when you see the OUAI Haircare products on the website, the prices don’t seem unreasonable.
+At first glance when you see the OUAI Haircare products on the website, the prices don’t seem unreasonable.
 But then when you consider how much product it you’re getting for that price – the conditioners are only 8.4 ounces which is half the size of a standard conditioner – the tables start to turn a little.
-I think, relatively speaking, considering the performance and packaging of the products I’ve tried, they are fairly priced.
+We think, relatively speaking, considering the performance and packaging of the products we’ve tried, they are fairly priced.
 Are they cheap?
-No. I think it really comes down to personal preference.
+No. We think it really comes down to personal preference.

-Amber: I couldn’t repurchase the repairing conditioner for the simple fact that the bottle is tiny.
-I only use conditioner weekly, but I use it to co-wash my hair and to leave some in as a leave-in on wash days.
-Of the 8.5-ounce bottle, I used a third of it in just a single use.
-So at $26 dollars a bottle, I’m paying almost $9 per wash and that’s just out of our current price range.
+In terms of individual products, we just couldn’t repurchase the repairing conditioner for the simple fact that the bottle is tiny.
+We only use conditioner weekly, but we use it to co-wash our hair and always leave some in as on wash days.
+Of the 8.4-ounce bottle, we used a third of it in just a single use.
+So at $26 dollars a bottle, we’re paying almost $9 per wash and that’s just out of our current price range.
 For someone with silky texture hair, who would only use a minimal squeeze per wash, this size bottle might be worth the money.

 Would you recommend or buy again?

-There was nothing majorly wrong with the Repairing Conditioner, but I would not purchase it again.
-For one, it didn’t give me the slip I’m used to from my other conditioners (not that it claimed it would, just saying).
-The consistency was actually a lot thicker than I was expecting.
-And as far as a repairing conditioner, I’d would have to use it for a longer period of time to see any major results, I presume.
-But again, the bottle is SO small, I’d have to go out and buy two more bottles if I wanted to try it out for, say, three months, which I think is a fair amount of time to judge if a product is working for you or not.
-I’d literally go through this tiny (!) bottle in one month.
-When I buy a conditioner, I want to buy it and not have to worry about buying a replacement for at least three months–that’s just me.
-And even though I never buy wash-out conditioners with the expectation that they’re going to work some sort of magic on my hair—I only need a basic conditioner that simply gets the job done—for the price, it should’ve done something to my hair other than leave it refreshingly fragrant.
+There was nothing majorly wrong with the Repairing Conditioner, but we would not purchase it again.
+For one, it didn’t give us the slip we’re used to from our other conditioners (not that it claimed it would, just saying).
+The consistency was actually a lot thicker than we were expecting.
+And as far as a repairing conditioner, we would have to use it for a longer period of time to see any major results, we presume.
+But again, the bottle is SO small, we’d have to go out and buy two more bottles if we wanted to try it out for, say, three months, which we think is a fair amount of time to judge if a product is working for you or not.
+We’d literally go through this small bottle in one month.
+And even though we never buy wash-out conditioners with the expectation that they’re going to work some sort of magic on our hair—we only need a basic conditioner that simply gets the job done—for the price, it should’ve done something to our hair other than leave it refreshingly fragrant.

-Dani: 4.5 out of 5 for OUAI Haircare.
-Double kudos to Jen for creating a modern brand that is completely cruelty-free.
-So, if you’re new to buying cruelty-free cosmetics then using these products will be one of the easiest transitions ever.
-I should also mention that the customer service at OUAI is great, which is a super bonus to me.
-I had emailed them using the online contact form one night, and then by the next morning I already had a response from someone from the team, who answered my question thoroughly.
+We should also mention that the customer service at OUAI is great, which is a super bonus to me.
+We emailed them using the online contact form one night, and then by the next morning we already had a response from someone from the team, who answered our question thoroughly.